nhsconnect/Dose-Syntax-Implementation/pages/explore/dosage-to-product.md

 ```
 ### Step 2 - Calculate the required quantity of each VMP to fulfil the requested dose

 Take the dose from the **doseQuantity** or **doseRange.low** structures.
 This will be a combination of a quantity and a coded unit of measure.
-If the unit of measure is using a ucum unit then the SNOMED code needs to be looked-up from dm+d.
+If the unit of measure is using a UCUM unit then the SNOMED code needs to be looked-up from dm+d.
 This is where the addition mapping table applies.

 Each VMP contains strength information for the active ingredients.
 It would not be expected to use a dose-based prescription for combination drugs (e.g. anything beginning "co-") nor any VTM where some associated products contained multiple ingredents (e.g. Phosphate).
 In such cases translation from dose to products is not possible.